cardeol/devart-template/project_summary.md

 ### Streaming Video with ASCII ART

-So we decided to create a human interaction experience.
-Adding a video stream, we transform it into a ASCII representation of the image with different effects.
+So we decided to create a human interaction experience adding a video stream and process it into a ASCII Representation of the image with different effects.

 ### How to do that?